Anchor Chain Speaker Level Subwoofer Input Cable - Selected Lengths

 Also available in custom lengths, or in extra long lengths.
 Email to inquire. email@example.com

-Terminated on both ends with a 14 gauge solid copper connector
+Terminated on both ends with either 14 gauge solid copper connectors or optional banana plugs

 Historic 1960's design swiss professional studio quality analog low level signal cable.